 Visit the Captain Timothy Hill House, Chincoteague Island’s oldest house: circa 1800.
 Now a historic house museum, guests are always welcome to visit.
 Tours available during summer hours.

 Step back in time and visit Museum of Chincoteague Island.
-Learn about the island’s rich history and traditions through various exhibits showcasing decoy carving, Misty, oyster industry, farming, and more.
+Learn about the island’s rich history and traditions through various exhibits showcasing decoy carving, our famous pony Misty of Chincoteague and the Beebe Ranch where she grew up, the oyster industry, farming, our volunteer Fire Company and more.

 Dine at one of our fine restaurants feasting on fresh from the waters, clams, world-famous Chincoteague Oysters, and the “catch of the day” which could be red drum, flounder, rockfish, or tuna.

 Learn about the history of Misty of Chincoteague by visiting Miss Molly’s Inn Bed & Breakfast where Marguerite Henry wrote world famous children’s book in 1947 and art deco Island Theatre, circa 1945, to view Misty’s hoofprints which were cast in concrete at the movie premiere of Misty in 1961.
 Follow in Misty’s footsteps with this “All things Misty” Trail Map.

 Meet a local carver to learn about decoy carving’s rich history and traditions.

 Shop for treasures while strolling down Historic Main Street, with many buildings originating in the 1920’s.
 Antique stores are another pleasant source of historical finds on the island.
 There are many books available about the origins of our wild ponies.
 Check out our local gift shops and bookstores to dig deeper into the mysteries of our small island.

 Complete your day with an ice cream sundae at one of our amazing ice cream parlors.

 Visit www.chincoteaguechamber.com for details and trip planning.